jundalisay/spblist/content/en/material/principles/part-2/chapter-03e.md

 ---
 heading: "Chapter 3e"
-title: "The Gravitational Constant"
+title: "Material Gravity: Gravitational Constant"
 date: 2024-12-11
 weight: 17
-image: /graphics/physics/spacetime.jpg
+image: /graphics/physics/grav.jpg
 description: "Newton's Universal Law is based on the idea that the force of gravity comes from matter"
 writer:
   name: Juan